burke1791/burkeql-db/docs/09-data-constraint-null/01-intro.md

 ## Null Bitmap

 The Null bitmap is exactly that, a bitmap indicating whether a given column is Null or not.
 It lives in the boundary between the fixed-length and variable-length columns, BUT it is only present when the table has nullable columns.
-If a table is defined such that all columns are `Not Null`, then the storage engine does not waste space on a Null bitmap because it would be redundant
+If a table is defined such that all columns are `Not Null`, then the storage engine does not waste space on a Null bitmap because it would be redundant.

+Moreover, the order of bits in the null bitmap correspond to the physical order of columns stored in the record.
+Meaning, all fixed-length columns are represented first, followed by all variable-length columns.